dalbertweiss/dalbertweiss.github.io/_posts/2020-01-26-activelearningsurvey.md

 a distribution matching problem [39].
 They show that for encapturing diversity, the Wasserstein distance is a better metric than the H-divergence usually used for measuring diversity of a query batch.
 For this WAAL in comprises of two steps, namely a min-max optimization for the DNN parameters and a query batch selection.
-In comparison to the diversity-based methods based on core-sets and k-Median [12], WAAL shows a much faster query time, which can be explained with them requiring the computation of the feature space [39].
+In comparison to the diversity-based methods based on coresets and k-Median [12], WAAL shows a much faster query time, which can be explained with them requiring the computation of the feature space [39].
 Task-Aware Variational Adversarial Active Learning (TA-VAAL) [40] integrating the loss prediction module and the concept of RankCGAN into Variational Adversarial Active Learning (VAAL).
 For this the conditional VAE (cVAE) is